ralphjsmit/filament/packages/actions/docs/12-export.md

 ## Customizing the column selection form layout

 When the column mapping feature is enabled (which is the default), users will see a form that allows them to select which columns to export and customize their labels.
-You can control the layout of this form using the `columns()` and `inlineLabel()` methods.
+You can control the layout of this form using the `columns()` method.

 ### Setting the number of columns